brahayan-dev/nullstellensatz/README.md

 > "The Hilbert's Nullstellensatz is a celebrated theorem which allow us to construct a 'dictionary' between Geometry (varieties) and Algebra (ideals)."
 > -- David Cox et al.

 The nullstellensatz CLI is a tool to construct a 'dictionary' between Combinatorics and Theory of Algorithms.
+It is part of my [master's thesis](https://repository.javeriana.edu.co/items/e4992668-7cda-411b-846a-5e977e866562) in mathematical science.

 ## Build